 Edward B. Fry Book Award for Outstanding Contributions to Literacy Research and Practice, National Reading Conference (now Literacy Research Association), December 2006

 Sarroub, L. K. & England, W.R.
-(In Press).
+(Stalled In Press due to COVID-19).
 Examining glocal scales and mapping literacy landscapes: What we can learn through geo-spatial analyses.
-Journal of Ethnographic and Qualitative Research.
+Journal of Ethnographic and Qualitative Research 14(3).

 Young, T. T., Sarroub, L.K., & Babchuck, W. (2019).
 Literacy Access through Storytime: An Ethnographic Study of Public Library Storytellers in a Low-Income Neighborhood.
 Journal of Ethnographic and Qualitative Research 14 (1): 59-77.
 Or, via https://digitalcommons.unl.edu/teachlearnfacpub/375/.